microsoft/project-rome/Android/README.md

 # Project Rome for Android (preview release)

-Currently, Project Rome is implemented for Android-client-to-Windows-host scenarios.
-You will need an Android app development IDE and an Android device or emulator (Android 4.4.2 or later) to use this feature.
+ Here you can find sample apps that showcase Project Rome features on Android.
+You will need an Android app development IDE and an Android device or emulator (Android 4.4.2 or later) to use these features.

-* View developer tutorials in the [how-to guides](how-to%20guides/) folder.
-* View the API reference documentation in the [reference documentation](reference%20documentation/) folder.
-* See code samples for Android apps in the [sample](sample/) folder.
+> **Important:** Our docs have moved.
+You can find [API reference docs](https://docs.microsoft.com/windows/project-rome/android/api-reference/) and [developer tutorials](https://docs.microsoft.com/windows/project-rome/android/how-to-guides/) for Android on the Project Rome Docs site at Docs.Microsoft.com.